quietui/quiet/docs/docs/components/stamp.md

 </div>
 ```

-The inverse of this is the `unless` method, which shows an element when the value is _not_ truthy.
+The inverse of this is the `unless` attribute, which shows an element when the value is _not_ truthy.

 ```html
 <div unless="{someValue}">